-The system 2 is relatively complex.
-As shown in the following figure, the Internet SLB instance adds two ECS instances (ECS 1 and ECS 2) as the backend servers.
-And these two ECS instances have to access the service of an intranet SLB instance.
-Similarly, the intranet SLB instance also adds two ECS instances (ECS 3 and ECS 4), on which the applications have to access RDS and OSS.
+As shown in the following figure, system 2 has a more complex architecture.
+As shown in the following figure, the Internet SLB instance uses two ECS instances (ECS 1 and ECS 2) as the backend servers.
+And these two ECS instances have to access an intranet SLB instance.
+Similarly, the intranet SLB instance also uses two ECS instances (ECS 3 and ECS 4) which need to access RDS and OSS.

-Prepare the VPC environment.
+- Prepare the network environment.

 Firstly, you have to create a VPC and VSwitch to which the system is migrated.